 This is not about love, but about selfish, insecure control.
 And it’s dysfunctional, and based on weakness, not strength.
-Sure, if you don’t wan’t your spiritual counterpart to hang around an ex, that makes sense.
-But if you’re trying to keep them from every member of the opposite sex, that’s childish, immature, and unreasonable.
+Sure, if you don’t want your spiritual counterpart to hang around an ex, that makes sense.
+But if you’re trying to keep them from every member of their sexual preference that’s childish, immature, and unreasonable.

-We understand you do not want to lose your soulmate or twin flame.
+We understand you don’t want to lose your soulmate or twin flame.
 We get it.
 But by being too controlling, there is a good chance you will.